Coconut rice

-Coconut rice is a dish prepared by soaking white rice in coconut milk or cooking it with coconut flakes.
-As both the coconut and the rice-plant are commonly found in the tropics all-around the world, coconut rice too is found in many cultures throughout the world, spanning across the equator from the Indian subcontinent, Southeast Asia, South America, Central America, East Africa, the Caribbean and Oceania.
+Coconut rice is a dish prepared by cooking white rice in coconut milk or coconut flakes.
+As both the coconut and the rice-plant are commonly found in the tropics all around the world, coconut rice too, is found in many cultures throughout the world.
+It spans across the equator from Southeast Asia, the Indian subcontinent, South America, Central America, West Africa, East Africa, the Caribbean and Oceania.